skyscrapers/documentation/kubernetes/jaeger.md

 Jaeger is an open-source observability tool for distributed tracing.
 It helps developers troubleshoot, debug and monitor their applications and workflows.

-When enabled, one or more Jaeger instances can be deployed in a Kubernetes cluster.
-Normally a single Jaeger should be enough, but for those customers that run multiple environments in the same cluster and want to keep the traces separated, a different Jaeger per environment can be deployed as well.
+When enabled, one or more Jaeger instances can be deployed on a Kubernetes cluster.
+Normally a single Jaeger should be enough, but for those customers that run multiple environments on the same cluster and want to keep the traces separated, a different Jaeger per environment can be deployed as well.
 All Jaeger instances will be deployed in the `observability` namespace.

 ## How to use it